- Learn Linux

 The keyboard and mouse are made by Logik and came from Currys PC World.
 There are better makes of keyboards, but this one was available in the required colour at a reasonable price.
 It does need a separate usb dongle for both the keyboard and mouse whereas some other manufacturers (eg. Logitech) do allow you to register multiple devices to the same dongle; although the software required for Logitech keyboards appears to be Windows only - whereas at least the Logik keyboard and mouse are not dependant upon any software that is tied to a specific operating system.

 The one item I didn't include in the bundle is a USB power supply.
 I did have one in reserve, but was planning to power the Raspberry Pi from the USB hub, but this depends upon the hub used.
 I didn't need a USB power supply in the end, but if using one then you need one able to supply at least 700mA.
-The ones I have successfully used include the supply from the Amazon Kindle, a HTC Android phone, a blackberry and a USB port on a power supply surge protector.
+The ones I have successfully used include the supply from a Kindle, a HTC Android phone, a blackberry and a USB port on a power supply surge protector.

 The cause of most of my problems was the powered USB hub that I bought.
 The one I tried was bought from Farnell and whilst may be sufficient for many set-ups it was not sufficient for the wireless keyboard and mouse.
 Also the USB hub backfeeds power through the USB in connection.
 This is against the USB specifications.
 This is something that is unfortunately quite common with cheap poor quality hubs, but is not something I would have expected from a reputable company like Farnell.